 A 2017 Rough Guides Readers’ Poll voted Scotland the world’s most beautiful country.
 There’s no argument about that.
 The mighty mountains, forests and lochs are unparalleled.
 The only problem with Scotland, is there’s no accounting for the weather.
 Brilliant sunshine can turn to torrential rain, as suddenly as though someone in the heavens were flicking a switch.
 And drizzle often drags on all day long – as we discovered, when we went to see the Scottish Alternative Games at New Galloway, in Dumfries and Galloway.

 The Scottish Alternative Games celebrated their 40th anniversary this year.
-In 1977 Mungo Bryson was inspired by a rusty old gird ‘n’ cleek* on his farm, and decided to set up the Alternative Games in celebration of the Queen’s Silver Jubilee.
+In 1977 Mungo Bryson was inspired by a rusty old gird ‘n’ cleek* on his farm, and decided to set up these Lowlands Scottish Games to celebrate the Queen’s Silver Jubilee.
 As the name suggests, they’re an alternative to the more traditional Highland Games.

 *Gird ‘n’ Cleek